Types

 Poorly differentiated carcinoma

-This type of cancer starts in the cells that make up the tissue that covers the outside of the body and lines the internal organs (epithelial cells).
+This type of cancer starts in cells that make up the tissue that covers the outside of the body and lines the internal organs (epithelial cells).
 Doctors usually can't tell exactly what type of epithelial cells the cancer started in.
 This is because the cells look so different from normal cells.

-Other cancer types
+Other CUP types